AdamCraven/AdamCraven.github.io/_posts/2014-09-04-a-better-module-structure-for-angular.markdown

 ## Defining a structure - ngWhatever

 ngWhatever is a structure, it doesn't tell the developer how to implement the code, but where it should go.
-It does not discriminate between methodologies, A functional reactive programming approach is just as valid as a traditional object orientated one.
+It does not discriminate between methodologies, a functional reactive programming approach is just as valid as a traditional object orientated one.

 It encourages a data-driven approach to the User Interface.
 The state of the application is stored in models, not held in the DOM or in many different functions.